Viktor Golubev: World War II

 Upon the start of Operation Barbarossa, Golubev entered combat as part of the defense of the Western Front.
 He flew seven sorties on the Su-2 before he was injured and sent to the rear of the front to retrain to fly the Il-2.
 During one of his missions with the 209th Bomber Regiment, on 26 July 1941, his gunner was killed when the plane was shot down by the enemy, but Golubev survived with injuries to his leg and neck.
 Having managed to land on safe territory, he was taken to a medical battalion and treated for his injuries, but when he returned to his unit a few days later it turned out that the commander of his regiment had already sent a death notice to his family, believing him to be dead.
 He was soon sent to Voronezh to be retrained to fly the Ilyushin Il-2.
 After completing training he was appointed as a flight commander in the 285th Attack Aviation Regiment.
 On 15 May 1942 he was first nominated for the title Hero of the Soviet Union for having flown 100 sorties on the Il-2; the title was awarded on 12 August, after he had been sent to retrain to fly the two-seater Il-2.
 On 10 September he returned to the front to fight in the Battle of Stalingrad.
 During the battle he missions attacking enemy warehouses, tanks, vehicles, and weapons; he sometimes made as many as four sorties per day.
 In January 1943 he took out six transport aircraft on the ground over a period of five days.
 That month he flew in an attack that was personally ordered by Major General Sergey Rudenko.
 In February the 285th Regiment was honored with the guards designation and renamed as the 58th Guards Attack Aviation Regiment.
 The unit was one of the first to become equipped with the PTAB, a 5.5 lb anti-tank bomb; the new bomb was more effective in penetrating the armor of German tanks; Golubev became one of the first pilots to drop the new bomb on a tank column in the Battle of Kursk.
 For his actions in that battle as squadron commander and for flying an additional 148 sorties on the Il-2 after his first nomination he was awarded the title Hero of the Soviet Union again on 24 August 1943.

 While he was assigned to combat he flew on the Western, Central, Don, Southwest, and Byelorussian fronts in the battles for Kharkov, Rostov, Kursk, Oryol, Stalingrad, Pripyat, and other cities.
 In total he flew 150 sorties on the Il-2 and shot down three enemy aircraft in addition to damaging a large amount of enemy equipment on the ground.

-In November 1943 he was sent to attend the Air Force Academy in Monino, where died during a crash of a practice flight in an Il-2 on 17 May 1945 and was buried in the Novodevichy cemetery.
+In November 1943 he was sent to attend the Air Force Academy in Monino, where he died during a crash of a practice flight in an Il-2 on 17 May 1945 and was buried in the Novodevichy cemetery.